Kright/ScalaGameMath/README.md

 Library doesn't have any external dependencies.

+### Physics

+This part is still under development.

+I prefer code correctness and simplicity over computational efficiency.

+For example, BodySystem allocates a lot of temporary objects.
+So this class could be used as example or as reference implementation for bug-fixing.
+Maybe for some specific case with a lot of objects you will need your own implementation.

 ### How to change this library and try changes locally in other project

 Change lib code, publish to local ivy repo: